pocketcalculator/vioth/README.md

 ## Deployment

 The application runs on Node.js, just use 'npm start' to get it going.
 It relies on MongoDB for its database.
 Create a db and configure the path appropriately.
 Authentication is built with [JWT](https://jwt.io/).
 System managers will register their account in VIOTH and then use the 'Add Component' option to enter a new device for management.
-Device readings can be performed manually via the web console or programtically via a script with a tool like [curl](https://curl.haxx.se/) which can make CLI-based RESTful API calls.
+Device readings can be performed manually via the web console or programmatically via a script with a tool like [curl](https://curl.haxx.se/) which can make CLI-based RESTful API calls.

 ## Built With